gadgeteer-james/multicooker-recipes/Beef-Stew.md

 [optional] Use 1 tablespoon of flour and 1/4 cup of water to thicken.
 Cook for an additional 30 minutes.

-[otpional] For additional flavor, add 1/4 teaspoon of thyme and 1/2 teaspoon of oregano.
+[optional] For additional flavor, add 1/4 teaspoon of thyme and 1/2 teaspoon of oregano.